 WHERE TO STAY

 I don’t have specific recommendations in Quebec City but there are several family focused hotels in the area.
 We ended up choosing an Airbnb (affiliate user link) fifteen minutes from old Quebec which worked out perfectly for our family.
-I’ll be writing a post soon about why we love using the Airbnb network for our family travel.

 Have you been to Quebec City with your family?
 Did I miss any great attractions that you’d like to recommend?
 Please add them in the comments for other readers!